LemmyNet/lemmy-ansible/README.md

-# Lemmy-Docker-Ansible-Deploy
+# Lemmy-Ansible

 This provides an easy way to install [Lemmy](https://github.com/LemmyNet/lemmy) on any server.

 ## Requirements

-To run this playbook, you need to:
+To run this ansible playbook, you need to:

 - Have a server / VPS where lemmy will run.
 - Configure a DNS `A` Record to point at your server's IP address.